 \section{Introduction}

-\IEEEPARstart{I}{n} a localization and synchronization system, there are usually multiple anchor nodes (ANs) with known locations and user nodes (UNs) that require to be localized and synchronized.
-It is widely adopted in a variety of applicatioins such as Internet of Things (IoT), emergency rescue, aerial surveillance and target detection and tracking \cite{kuutti2018survey,ferreira2017localization,beard2002coordinated}.
-To enable the positioning, navigation and timing for UNs in the absence of external spatiotemporal coordinate, joint localization and synchronization (JLAS) in a relative spatiotemporal coordinate formed by the ANs is an important technology.
-To achieve JLAS for UNs, ANs transmit signals at known places and the UNs capture the signals to obtain measurements, such as time-of-arrival (TOA) and time-of-flight (TOF).
+\IEEEPARstart{L}{ocalization} and synchronization systems are playing a fundamental role in our daily lives.
+In such systems, there are usually multiple anchor nodes (ANs) with known locations and user nodes (UNs) to be localized and synchronized.
+It is widely adopted in a variety of applications such as Internet of Things (IoT), emergency rescue, aerial surveillance and target detection and tracking \cite{kuutti2018survey,ferreira2017localization,beard2002coordinated}.
+To enable the positioning, navigation and timing for UNs in the absence of the external spatiotemporal coordinate system, joint localization and synchronization (JLAS) in a relative spatiotemporal coordinate system formed by the ANs is an important technology.
+To achieve JLAS for the UNs, the ANs transmit signals from known places and the UNs capture the signals to obtain measurements, such as time-of-arrival (TOA) and time-of-flight (TOF).
 The TOF measurement requires perfect synchronization between the AN and UN, which is costly to implement.
 The TOA measurement is comprised of the true distance along with the clock offset between the ANs and the UN, and thus does not require synchronization between the AN and UN.
 It is one of the most widely adopted measurements for JLAS due to its simplicity and high accuracy \cite{denis2006joint,vaghefi2015cooperative,ahmad2013joint,etzlinger2017cooperative,luo2013new,zheng2010joint}.

 Code division and frequency division are among the most widely used TOA schemes.
-Two typical examples of these two schemes are the Global Positioning System (GPS), which adopts the code division scheme and the GLONASS, which uses the frequency division \cite{hofmann2007gnss,misra2006global}.
-However, the code division scheme suffers from the near-far effect especially in a small region where a UN is near the AN \cite{picois2014near}, and the frequency division scheme occupies a relative wide frequency bandwidth \cite{myung2006single} that increases the complexity of the radio frequency front-end design, especially for a small and low-cost UN.
+Two well-known examples of these two schemes are the Global Positioning System (GPS), which adopts code division scheme, and the GLONASS, which uses frequency division \cite{hofmann2007gnss,misra2006global}.
+However, code division scheme suffers from the near-far effect especially in a small region where a UN is near the AN \cite{picois2014near}, and frequency division scheme needs to separate the signals from ANs into different frequency bands \cite{myung2006single} and increases the complexity of the radio frequency front-end design, especially for a small and low-cost UN.